kite-sdk/kite-docs/introduction-to-datasets.md

 [cli-part-conf]: {{site.baseurl}}/cli-reference.html#partition-config
 [ps-format]: {{site.baseurl}}/Partition-Strategy-Format.html

-## Configuration Options
+## Additional Configuration

 While you need only a URI and schema to create a dataset, you can use column mapping and properties for additional control over how Kite reads or writes your data.

 ### Column Mapping

-HBase requires that you use column mapping to configure how your records should be stored.
-You define column mapping in JSON format in a data-centric way.
-Kite stores and retrieves the data correctly.
+When you use an HBase scheme, Kite requires a column mapping to configure how your records are stored.
+You define column mapping in JSON format.
+Kite stores and retrieves HBase data seamlessly, using the same commands as with other storage schemes.

 See [Column Mapping][column-mapping].
 See also the [CLI mapping-config command][cli-column-mapping].